mr-tanweer/MultiplayerRoulette/README.md

 # MultiplayerRoulette
 roullete casino
-please chach a update section and run the code
+please check a update section and run the code